India sets enforcement rules for GST, to decide rate next month

 Tough bargaining on the rate and scope of the tax continues as many states want an average tax rate of 22-23 percent compared with the federal government suggestion of 18-19 percent.

-Both federal and state legislatures must pass three laws setting the rate and scope of the GST before the tax comes into effect.
-Jaitley hopes for passage in the winter session of parliament scheduled for November.
+Both the federal and state legislatures must pass three laws setting the rate and scope of the GST before the tax comes into effect.
+Jaitley hopes for passage in the winter session of parliament scheduled for November. ($1 = 66.6900 Indian rupees) (Reporting by Manoj Kumar; Editing by Douglas Busvine and Richard Borsuk)